 [39] As I noted in Gostlin, PIPA recognizes, as s.
 2 says, "both the right of individuals to protect their personal information and the need of organizations to collect, use or disclose personal information for purposes that a reasonable person would consider appropriate in the circumstances."
-While FIPPA's purpose provision does not explicitly contemplate this same balancing of competing interests, the interpretation of the term "necessary" in FIPPA occurs in light of the fact that the context of FIPPA requires recognition of both the legitimate governmental interest in collection of personal information and the substantially similar meaning to the term "necessary" in the two statutes.
+While FIPPA's purpose provision does not explicitly contemplate this same balancing of competing interests, the interpretation of the term "necessary" in FIPPA occurs in light of the fact that the context of FIPPA requires recognition of both the legitimate governmental interest in collection of personal information and the public interest of privacy protection.
+As a result, there is likely to be a substantially similar meaning to the term "necessary" in the two statutes.